 During the Problem

 Now of course reflecting on how you might deal with a problem and then actually solving it when it arises might not always match-up.
 In fact, how you thought things would be might not reflect how things are in real life, and this is what can cause a little uneasiness and tension.
-As such, you will often still need to tap into your resourcefulness, and this of course begins with maintaining a resourceful attitude that we explored earlier within this article.
+As such, you will often still need to tap into your resourcefulness, and this, of course, begins with maintaining a resourceful attitude that we explored earlier in this article.